infobip/popout/README.md

                 .handler(myQueueLimitExceededHandler))
         // restores from disk or not, during startup.
 If 'false' - the previous files will be removed .restoreFromDisk(false)
+        // handler for corrupted data from disk .corruptionHandler(new MyCorruptionHandler())
         // WAL files configuration
         .wal(WalFilesConfig.builder()
             // the place where WAL files stores.
 Default is a queue's folder above